DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/2_tools_used.md

 ---
 ## Other Tools
-### FreeMind
+### XMind
 An important step in analysing and planning in Digital Solutions is using mind maps.
-There are many mind mapping tools available, both desktop and online, but I recommend that we use **<a href="https://sourceforge.net/projects/freemind/" target="_blank">FreeMind</a>**.
+There are many mind mapping tools available, both desktop and online, but I recommend that we use **<a href="https://xmind.app/" target="_blank">Xmind</a>**.
 It's open source, has all the feature we need and it's desktop nature means it's always available.

 ### Diagrams dot net
 Throughout the course you will need to create a range of diagrams.
 To do this we will use diagrams dot net.
 You can use the **<a href="https://www.diagrams.net/" target="_blank">online version</a>**, or you can download the **<a href="http://get.diagrams.net/" target="_blank">desktop version</a>**.
 I personally use the desktop version to save my diagrams straight to my project folders.